- What are vendor credits?

 - Account - The account that you want to use to track the credit.

-- Item description - An item has to be selected if you have enabled inventory for your organisation.
+- Item description - An item has to be selected if you have enabled inventory for your organization.

 Closing a vendor credit note